Dr. Kristin Bashir

 Assistant Professor of Regional and Cultural Studies (Europe)

 Dr. Elizabeth L.B.
-Peifer is Assistant Professor of Regional and Cultural Studies (Europe).
-She holds a Ph.D. in European History from the University of North Carolina at Chapel Hill, and has over fifteen years of university teaching experience.
-Dr. Peifer specializes in contemporary German society and culture, and her teaching and research interests include: social movements, the language and culture of radicalism, generational identity, public memory and national narratives, and genocide studies.
+Peifer is Assistant Professor of Regional and Cultural Studies (Europe) at the AFCLC.
+She holds a Ph.D. in European History from the University of North Carolina at Chapel Hill and has twenty years of university teaching experience in World History and European Studies.
+Prior to joining the AFCLC, Dr. Peifer served as Director of Faculty Programs for the Associated Colleges of the South.
+Dr. Peifer specializes in the study of domestic violent extremism.
+Her teaching and research interests include: contemporary German society and culture; radicalism and extremism; cultural heritage protection in conflict; public memory and national narratives; and genocide studies.

 Dr. Susan Steen

 Chair/Division Chief, Culture & Region Faculty, Associate Professor of Cross-Cultural Communication